Eefjeroelfsema/Project_january/report.md

 - <b> Slider</b>:
 In my design document I had stated that I wanted an interactive element in my map, but I hadn't decided what it was gonna be yet.
-I chose to add an slider (instead of a button to choose the year), because it is easy to use and it is easy to see the changes over the years (by the changing colours).
+I chose to add a slider (instead of a button to choose the year), because it is easy to use and it is easy to see the changes over the years (by the changing colours).
 I'm satisfied with this choice.

 - <b> Button to choose countries in the linechart</b>: